Rogue-Nation Discussion Board

 RE: El Mencho killed leads to cartel violence in Mexico - Ninurta - 02-24-2026

-(7 hours ago)ChiefD Wrote: I have a friend in my chorus who had planned a two week vacation to Puerto Vallerta.
+(02-24-2026, 04:51 PM)ChiefD Wrote: I have a friend in my chorus who had planned a two week vacation to Puerto Vallerta.
 I'm not sure if that is near any of the mess going on, but her flight from Milwaukee WI to Puerto Vallerta landed there briefly.
 Nobody was let off the plane.
 They were told the airport was closed and they had to fly back to Milwaukee.
 The plane refueled and then went back to Milwaukee.
 Crazy times.
 She had the worst timing.
 Oh well.
 At least she's safe, and has a story to tell.
 I wouldn't go to Mexico if someone paid me.
 Too dangerous and sketchy, no matter what part of Mexico you're in.

 Funny you should mention that.
 A few years ago, an acquaintance of mine tried to pay me to go to Mexico with him as his bodyguard.
-I told him no. I said "you know, I've been to some dangerous place... but I won't go to Mexico."
+I told him no. I said "you know, I've been to some dangerous places... but I won't go to Mexico."

 ===========================